 4. Choose the best EMR.

 Your EMR should—at the very least—do the following (and if it doesn’t, well, it’s time to switch to one that does):

-- Prompts you to document patient condition details
+- Prompt you to document patient condition details

-- Suggests that you select more specific codes when ones with greater specificity exist
+- Suggest that you select more specific codes when ones with greater specificity exist

-- Bases its ICD-10 code library on more than general equivalence mappings (GEMs)
+- Base its ICD-10 code library on more than general equivalence mappings (GEMs)

-- Offers free system upgrades and lifetime access to ICD-10 support and training resources
+- Offer free system upgrades and lifetime access to ICD-10 support and training resources

 Does ICD-10 change my documentation?

 The short answer is “no.” Sure, ICD-10 helps healthcare providers better communicate detailed diagnostic information through codes.
 However, codes aren’t enough by themselves; providers must also continue to complete detailed documentation to support their code selection.
 According to CMS, “If complete information is not captured in clinical documentation, the result will be incomplete documentation for coding that then can impact revenues through delays, missed revenues, [and] outcome measures that don’t clearly or accurately reflect the quality and complexity of the care that is being delivered.”